EgoEngineModding/ego.nefsedit/readme.txt

 *** Use at your own risk.
 Backup your files. ***

+Version 0.1.2
+- Using .NET compression library instead of spawning packzip processes.

 Version 0.1.1
 - Fixed some issues related to replacing files in archive with larger files.